The Definitive Guide To Google Patents Search

 Obviously, use the “ctrl+f” feature of the browser, right?

 Wrong!
 Not when you are using Google Patents.

 What you do is that when you come across the word of your interest, you just click your mouse near that word, and then drag the mouse over that word in the clicked position.

 Voila!
 Google patents will hide the irrelevant description and show you all the places in the patent document where that word has appeared.
 The images below illustrate my point.

 In this patent, I am interested in finding the word “vibration sensor”.
 So I do what I have written above this is what I get:

 Patent Citations and Cited By

 This feature gives the user ready links to all the documents cited during examination stages, as well as for how many patent examinations was the document in question cited.
 This is a really cool feature as it gives the searcher the examiner’s point of view, as well as helps the searcher in finding relevant prior art.

-I don’t how many times has it been when I was saved by this feature.
+I don’t know how many times I’ve been saved by this feature.